itucsdb1510/itucsdb1510/docs/developer/member2.rst

 - In our code all create table queries creatse a table if not exists.
 Also, they are triggered by /initdb.
 - Admin, basic user and professional user classes are implemented by this developer.
-  There exists two main tables in database for this purpose and also 2 helper tables.
+  There exists two main tables for implementation of 3 classes in database for this purpose and also 2 helper tables.

 Implementation of 1st class:Admin